Marinapozhid/bpmn-health/README.md

 Have a look on utilization of BPM+ Health for representation of	[Influenza Process Model] (https://www.ncbi.nlm.nih.gov/core/lw/2.0/html/tileshop_pmc/tileshop_pmc_inline.html?title=Click%20on%20image%20to%20zoom&p=PMC3&id=8075494_103_3410599f4.jpg)

 Have you ever dealt with the BPM approach or BPMN notation within the healthcare domain context?
-# newfile